o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 CTest registers entire modules of test code.
 These modules typically contain multiple individual tests of the same feature.
 Adding new tests has three major steps, with a prerequisite:

-0. Add a build target for the production code which tests will target
+0. Add a build target for the production code which tests will target.
 1. Add a build target for tests which need to be compiled (not required for Python)
 2. Register your test module in a CMakeLists.txt
 3. Add individual test functions into the test module